complexlogic/flex-launcher/extra/docs/configuration.md

 #### :submenu
 Change to a different menu.
 Requires a menu title as an argument.
 For example, the command ```:submenu Games``` will change to the menu ```Games```.
 The argument must be a valid menu title that is defined elsewhere in the config file.

+#### :fork
+Forks a new process and executes a command in it without exiting the launcher.
+This is typically used in combination with a [hotkey](#hotkeys).
+Use this special command when you want to execute a command on your system for some reason other than launching a graphical application.
+Example use cases:
+- Change a Wi-Fi connection
+- Pair or connect a Bluetooth device
+- Start or stop some system service/daemon

+The :fork special command requires a command as an argument.
+For example ```:fork command arguments``` will execute ```command arguments``` without leaving the launcher.

+Windows users should invoke a command line interpreter such as Command Prompt and pass the command to run as an argument, e.g. ```:fork cmd.exe /c "command arguments"```

+#### :exit
+Windows only.
+Quits the currently running application.
+This special command is only available as a hotkey command.
+See the [Exit Hotkey](#exit-hotkey-windows-only) section for more information.

 #### :back
 Go back to the previous menu.